justin-2028/State-Sponsored-Cyber-Operations-2005-Present/README.md

 - Sources_3: Source #3 that reported the cyber operation, if any.

 # Dataset History
-2023-02-06 - dataset is created (17 years after the coverage start date).
+2023-02-06 - Dataset is created (17 years after the coverage start date).

 [Kaggle Dataset](https://www.kaggle.com/datasets/justin2028/state-sponsored-cyber-operations-2005-present) - The same data but on Kaggle.